 Treatment: Drugs - sertraline

-Behaviour - Cognitive Behavioural Therapy
+BEHAVIORAL - Cognitive Behavioural Therapy

-Active Comparator: Sertaline - 8 week course of sertraline 50-100mg for those who fail to respond to CBT within first 4 weeks of study entry
+Active comparator: Sertaline - 8 week course of sertraline 50-100mg for those who fail to respond to CBT within first 4 weeks of study entry

-Placebo Comparator: Placebo - 8 week course of placebo
+Placebo comparator: Placebo - 8 week course of placebo

 Treatment: Drugs: sertraline